Complete Guide What to visit Berlengas

 Table of contents

-The Berlengas archipelago is a true paradise in Portugal and different from everything else in the country.
-Here you will find nature in its purest state, landscapes that leave you speechless and a seawater colour that is simply irresistible.
-Find out everything you need to plan your trip in this complete guide on what to visit in Berlengas.
+The Berlengas archipelago is one of the most unique places in Portugal and honestly feels different from anywhere else in the country.
+Here, you’ll find nature in its purest state, dramatic landscapes that leave you speechless, and crystal-clear seawater that is simply irresistible.

-Currently, considered a Biosphere Reserve by UNESCO, Berlengas is an archipelago composed of granite islands that are located 15 km off the coast west of Peniche.
+Currently considered a UNESCO Biosphere Reserve, Berlengas is an archipelago of granite islands located around 15 km (9 mi) off the coast of Peniche.

 What is the best time of the year to visit Berlengas?

-However, it is also possible to visit during other seasons, although it is less recommended due to the worse weather conditions.
+That said, it is still possible to visit Berlengas during other times of the year, although it is generally less recommended due to rougher sea conditions and less predictable weather.

 How much time do you need to visit Berlengas?

-Only 350 people can visit the island daily, and you access it by sea from Peniche.
+Only 550 people can visit the Berlenga Grande island daily, and you access it by boat from Peniche.

 Berlengas Boat Ride